smartcloudsol/gatey/readme.txt

 Initial release.

 == Upgrade Notice ==

+= 1.2.4 =
+Update if you rely on shortcode attributes—screens, button labels, direction, etc. will now be applied exactly as entered.

+= 1.2.3 =
+Update to use direction="auto" in shortcodes and to see accurate previews for every Gatey shortcode instance inside Elementor.

 = 1.2.2 =
 Update to get automatic text-direction handling, with the option to force LTR or RTL manually whenever you need.